 Once you place the fraud alert in your file, you are entitled to request one free copy of your credit report from each of the three consumer reporting companies.
 Once you get your credit reports,

-the first year after you discover the identity theft, to make sure no new fraudulent activity has occurred.
+first year after you discover the identity theft, to make sure no new fraudulent activity has occurred.

 Third, file a complaint with the Federal Trade Commission.
 You can file a complaint with the FTC using their online complaint form at the Federal Trade Commission's website or call the FTC's Identity